QInfer/python-qinfer/doc/source/guide/distributions.rst

 ------------

-Probability distributions such as prior distributions over model parameters are reprented in QInfer by objects of type :class:`~qinfer.Distribution` that are responsible for producing samples according to those distributions.
+Probability distributions such as prior distributions over model parameters are reprented in QInfer by objects of type :class:`Distribution` that are responsible for producing samples according to those distributions.
 This is especially useful, for instance, when drawing initial particles for use with an :class:`~qinfer.smc.SMCUpdater`.